Heart of Darkness

 "In a very few hours I arrived in a city that always makes me think of a whited sepulchre.
 Prejudice no doubt.
 I had no difficulty in finding the Company's offices.
 It was the biggest thing in the town, and everybody I met was full of it.
 They were going to run an over-sea empire, and make no end of coin by trade."
 (1.22)

-White, usually a sign of purity, here is inverted to mean the exact opposite.
-In the Biblical phrase alluded to by "whited sepulchre," people who are outwardly pure are inwardly filthy with deceit.
-This suggests that the Company is inwardly corrupt.
+Better put away that wedding dress: white, usually a sign of purity, here is inverted to mean the exact opposite.
+The phrase "whited sepulchre" comes from the Christian Bible's Book of Matthew, and it refers to people who are outwardly pure and inwardly filthy with deceit.
+This suggests that the Company is inwardly corrupt—and it's probably true.
+Belgian colonies were notorious for being particularly brutal toward Africans.